All Episodes

 It took place at a Jesuit house in Toronto when my uncle was graduating as a Jesuit.

-Um traumatic to my mind.
+Traumatic to my mind.

-Uh it through it took me years to put it together.
+It took me years to put it together.

-Um, it was actually uh memory that I never lost, but I thought it was a dream for like I talked about it actually for years afterwards.
+It was actually a memory that I never lost, but I thought it was a dream.

-Uh I remember as a young child talking about this weird dream I had.
+I remember as a young child talking about this weird dream I had.

 It created the conspiracy theorist in me.

-I um and I definitely didn't trust any organized religion or any government at all.
+And I definitely didn't trust any organized religion or any government at all.

-But then the negative part of it was as a result of the trauma and the confusion of the whole thing.
+But then the negative part of it was as a result of the trauma and the confusion of the whole thing, I went off on a bad tangent.

-It was actually the best tangent you could get for this type of thing, because a lot of people end up suiciding or becoming a monster.
+It was actually the best tangent you could get for this type of thing because a lot of people end up suiciding or becoming a monster.

 I knew there was something in my past.

-I always did, ever since I was a kid, I knew there was something.
+Ever since I was a kid, I knew there was something.

-So once I finally faced that, which was basically after I was red-pilled, quote unquote red-pilled, which was 2004.
+So once I finally faced that, which was basically after I was red-pilled, quote unquote, red-pilled, which was 2004, that was followed up by questioning everything, which included questioning meditation and prayer.

-And once I started doing that, I had some very profound experiences that that directed me towards looking inside and figuring out what was going on.
+And once I started doing that, I had some very profound experiences that directed me towards looking inside and figuring out what was going on.

-That took about 10 years, and then in 2017, I finally was able to let go of everything, and I've been present ever since.
+And then in 2017, I finally was able to let go of everything.

-And in 2018, I got the job at InfoWars.
+And in 2018, I got the job at Infowars.

-So I mean, my life, my entire life basically was leading up to the point I'm at right now.
+So, I mean, my life, my entire life basically was leading up to the point I'm at right now.

-Like that's a good question.
+That's a good question.

 And I just remember looking out in the middle of the night.

-I was the only one awake in the room, and I was like curled up in a like a fetal position, kind of scared.
+I was the only one awake in the room and I was like curled up in a like a fetal position, kind of scared.

-And so I right away I was like, Well, that is definitely kind of a red flag.
+And so I, right away, I was like, well, that is definitely kind of a red flag.

 So that's what got me to contact him.

-My uncle is not all together there.
+My uncle is not altogether there.

-I say he has all the traits of mind control.
+Looking back on it, I say he has all the traits of mind control.

-I don't think he was aware at all of what the deal was.
+I don't think he was aware at all of what the deal was, but he's a strange guy.

-Uh he's got a great memory.
+He's got a great memory.

 So I reached out to him.